Contents

 voicesnumber64Voice count (1-128, must be a literal)

 poly() reads pattern events at runtime and assigns each note to its own voice slot.
-The instrument function receives per-voice frequency, gate, and velocity, and the outputs of all active voices are summed.
+The instrument runs once per voice and the outputs of all active voices are summed.
 When the same note appears in consecutive events, the voice slot is reused (preserving phase continuity); when all voices are busy, the oldest is stolen.

 // Polyphonic chord progression with the default 64 voices